 Step 4: Create Your Dynamic Remarketing Campaign

-Now that you know how to make remarketing lists, it’s time to create your remarketing campaign.
-I’m going to show you how to create a dynamic remarketing campaign using the Razer Keyboard audience we created earlier.
+Now that you know how to make remarketing lists, it’s time to create your remarketing campaign for your products.
+I’m going to show you how to create a dynamic remarketing campaign using the Razer Keyboard product audience we created earlier for optimization.
+Follow along using a product from your own product feed.
 To start, you are going to go to the Campaigns section of Google Ads and click Create a New Campaign.

-When you create a new campaign, you have the option to choose from several different campaign types.
+When you create a new campaign, you have the option in your account feed to choose from several different campaign types at the top.
 These types include Search, Display, Shopping, Video, App, Smart, and Discovery.
-We are going to select Search because our goal is to remarket to people while they are naturally using Google search.
-The results that we want to get from this campaign are website visits.
+We are going to select the Search type because our goal is to remarket to people while they are naturally using the Google search feed.
+The type of results that we want to get from this campaign is website visits.

-Once you have declared the goal of your campaign, you can begin to configure your campaign’s settings to meet that goal.
+Once you have declared the goal of your campaign, you can begin to configure your campaign’s settings in your account feed to meet that goal.
 Under your campaign’s network settings, we recommend selecting only the search network.
-The reason for this is because Google’s display network is massive and can be harder to navigate at times.
-By narrowing down your ads to just the search network, you can better control your spending and receive higher-quality traffic to your website.
+The reason for this is because Google’s display network feed is massive and can be harder to navigate at times.
+By narrowing down your Google advertising to just the top of the search network feed, you can better control your spending and receive higher-quality traffic to your website.

 Step 5: Construct Your Ad Group and Dynamic Remarketing Ad

-The next step in getting your ads running is creating your dynamic remarketing ad group.
+The next step in getting your dynamic remarketing running is creating your ad group.
 Here you are going to set your ad group type to dynamic.
-Once you’ve done that, create a new rule to target specific webpages.
+Once you’ve done that, create a new rule to target a specific webpage feed.
 You want to add the exact URL of the webpage you would like your remarketing audience to go.
 After inputting your URL, simply hit Save and Continue.

-Now that we have created both our campaign and our Ad group, it’s time to create your actual ad.
-The benefit of using dynamic remarketing ads is that Google Ads will automatically generate the ad headline, display URL, and final URL for your ad.
-All you are responsible for contributing to the actual ad is the Description 1 and Description 2.
+Now that we have created both our campaign and our Ad group, it’s time to create your actual custom ad.
+The benefit of using dynamic remarketing is that Google Ads will help by automatically generating a custom ad headline, display URL, and final URL for your ad.
+All you are responsible for contributing to the actual ad is a custom ad copy for the Description 1 and Description 2.